lvladikov/web-file-manager/README.md

 ```

 /                                    # Project root directory
-├── packages/                        # Contains the client and server applications
+├── packages/                        # Contains the client, server, and electron applications
 │   ├── client/                      # React frontend application
 │   │   ├── icons/                   # Icons used by the application
 │   │   ├── screenshots/             # Screnshots used by README.md and Help Modal